13588112254/littlefs/DESIGN.md

 log&#8322;_n_ pointers that skip to different preceding elements of the skip-list.

-The name comes from heavy use of the [count trailing zeros (CTZ)](https://en.wikipedia.org/wiki/Count_trailing_zeros) instruction, which lets us calculate the power-of-two factors efficiently.
-For a given block _n_, that block contains ctz(_n_)+1 pointers.
+The name comes from heavy use of the CTZ instruction, which lets us calculate the power-of-two factors efficiently.
+For a give block _n_, that block contains ctz(_n_)+1 pointers.

 ```
 A backwards CTZ skip-list